 In the United States, landowners have the ability to earn money from the resources below their property.
 If you own the subsurface below your land, then oil and gas companies may be interested in leasing or buying your mineral rights.
+Let us talk more about the oil and gas royalties by state.

 Of course, not every plot in America is going to make you rich.
 The values of oil and gas royalties by state vary greatly.
 Above all, the size of your oil and gas royalty checks will depend on the size of your lot, your percentage share, and the amount of resources that are extracted and sold in a defined timeline.